 Lp(a) is a lipoprotein particle with atherogenic, inflammatory, and possibly pro-thrombotic activity.
-In preclinical studies and a previous Phase 1 study, LY3819469 decreased Lp(a).
-Lowering of Lp(a) is anticipated to have beneficial effects on cardiovascular disease; however, the duration of lowering of Lp(a) in this study may not be sufficient to confer any benefits.
-Nevertheless, participants may benefit by receiving personal health information from the physical examinations and from other routine safety assessments performed in this study.
+In preclinical studies and a previous Phase 1 study, LY3473329 decreased Lp(a).
+Chronic lowering of Lp(a) is anticipated to have beneficial effects on cardiovascular disease; however, the relatively short-term lowering of Lp(a) in this study may be insufficient to confer any benefits.
+Participants may benefit by receiving personal health information from the physical examinations and from other routine safety assessments performed in this study.